yggdrasil-network/yggdrasil-network.github.io/advanced-peering.md

   }
 ]
 ```

+Note that the `priority` field only influences traffic between two peerings to the same node.
+It does not affect routing decisions across different nodes and cannot be used, for example, to avoid sending traffic to one remote peer over another.

 ### Multiple outbound Tor circuits
 Peering over Tor is possible using the SOCKS proxy support, although it is typically discouraged as Tor peerings are often slow and fragile.
 Most notably, Tor circuits can be broken at any time, taking down your Yggdrasil peering connection with it.